Animal & Veterinary

 The Food Safety Modernization Act (FSMA), the most sweeping reform of our food safety laws in more than 70 years, was signed into law by President Obama on January 4, 2011.
 FSMA aims to ensure the U.S. food supply is safe by shifting the focus from responding to contamination of the food supply to preventing it.
 The law applies to human food as well as to food for animals, including pets.
 FDA’s FSMA page contains complete information about the implementation of the law, and the intent of this page is to highlight the FSMA content that will be of most interest to manufacturers and distributors of animal food.

-FDA is extending the comment period on two proposed rules until January 27, 2014:
+FDA is extending the comment period for:

 The major elements of the law can be divided into five key areas:

 - Preventive controls - For the first time, FDA has a legislative mandate to require comprehensive, prevention-based controls across the food supply.

 - Inspection and Compliance - The legislation recognizes that inspection is an important means of holding industry accountable for its responsibility to produce safe food; thus, the law specifies how often FDA should inspect food producers.
 FDA is committed to applying its inspection resources in a risk-based manner and adopting innovative inspection approaches.

 - Imported Food Safety - FDA has new tools to ensure that those imported foods meet US standards and are safe for our consumers.
 For example, for the first time, importers must verify that their foreign suppliers have adequate preventive controls in place to ensure safety, and FDA will be able to accredit qualified third party auditors to certify that foreign food facilities are complying with U.S. food safety standards.

 - Response - For the first time, FDA will have mandatory recall authority for all food products.
 FDA expects that it will only need to invoke this authority infrequently since the food industry largely honors our requests for voluntary recalls.